Blackboard and copyright

 Copyright exists at a work or object level and there are different responsibilities attached depending on the type of work.
 The following is a brief summary of copyright requirements as they relate to BlackBoard.

 Only one chapter or 10% of a book may be posted online at the same time across the entire University.
 The University must also provide a central register of this material.
-To manage this process it is a requirement that all material copied from books is processed via Course Reserves.
+To manage this process it is a requirement that all material copied from books is processed via Course Readings.

 - Articles copied from hard copy print journals

 Under Part VB of the copyright act you may copy an entire article.
 No more than one item from a single issue of a journal may be copied or posted online, unless the articles are on the same subject matter.

 It is a requirement that the Part VB Copyright Warning notice be included "on or with" the articles copied under Part VB.